Search Jobs In Santa Rosa

 The County of Sonoma values diversity and is dedicated to creating a workplace environment that provides individuals with a sense of belonging.
 We are committed to having a diverse workforce that is representative of the communities we serve.
 The County is proud to be an Equal Opportunity Employer where all aspects of employment are based on merit, competence, performance, and business need.

-HR Analyst: JT
+HR Analyst: CG

-HR Technician: RR
+HR Technician: CG

 Important Note: Benefits described herein do not apply to Extra Help positions.

-County of Sonoma Benefits: General*
+County of Sonoma Benefits: Management*

 These are some of the excellent benefits the County offers: